Chan-Sun/IFSDD/README.md

 ## An Incremental Knowledge Learning Framework for Continuous Defect Detection

-This is the Pytorch inplementation of our paper:
+This is the Pytorch implementation of our paper:

 [IEEE TIM] **An Incremental Knowledge Learning Framework for Continuous Defect Detection**